 There can be no assurances that the Company will be successful in generating additional cash from equity or other sources to be used for operations.
 The unaudited condensed consolidated financial statements do not include any adjustments relating to the recoverability of assets and classification of assets and liabilities that might be necessary.
-Based on the Company's current funding levels, the Company expects to be able to fund its operations through November 2014.
+Based on the Company's current resources, the Company will not be able to continue to operate without additional immediate funding.
 Should the Company not be successful in obtaining the necessary financing to fund its operations, the Company would need to curtail certain or all operational activities and/or contemplate the sale of its assets if necessary.